- Advertisement -

 Nearly 25 local bands and musicians graced one of two stages to perform some of their greatest hits, with acts including Twizted, Josh Blevins Band, Spankin Sadie, and Kai7en, whose lead singer, Tyler King, is a person with Autism himself.

-Two men with arms around each other smiling at night by a waterfront park, wearing caps and casual shirts.
+Two men stand with arms around each other at night in a park by the water, smiling for the camera, wearing casual caps.

-As someone who’s helped organize the event since its earliest inception, Culpepper appreciates being able to not only assist in such a great fundraiser, but also seeing so many people within the community come together to make the event happen.
+Melanie Brown Culpepper, Director of Operations, has been assisting with the event since its earliest inception.
+She appreciates being able to not only assist in such a great fundraiser, but also seeing so many people within the community come together to make the event happen.

 “It is a great thing to have everyone come together; it is my favorite thing: seeing the fellowship between everyone,” she said.
 “It is great to see how this community, all over the community, whether it be musicians or everyday people, business people, they were all coming to support special needs in Autism.”